riccardoforzan/Adapter/README.md

 # Adapter
-Final project of Software Engineegring coruse @UniPD
+Final project of Software Engineering course @UniPD

 Implementing Adapter design pattern from JME CLDC 1.1 to more complex data structure interfaces defined in the Collection Framework of Java J2SE 1.4.2.